golemfactory/golem-js-preview-program/tasks/1-run-a-task/README.md

 ## Why

-Golem user can execute tasks in the defined environment on a remote computer.
+Golem users can execute tasks in the defined environment on a remote computer.

-In this excercise you will learn how to create a script that will utilize the specific image and how to run a task on a remote node.
+In this exercise, you will learn how to create a script that will utilize the specific image and how to run a task on a remote node.

 ## Task description

 Create a script that will run a `fortune` command on the remote node and display the output.
-For this task you can use Golem-provided image containing both `fortune`.
+For this task, you can use a Golem-provided image containing both `fortune`.
 That image's `hash` is `1e65223a888bd7a4521e06ba7f3f3ba648e8a09ffd18f3658efba336`.

 ### Steps